-If you haven’t updated your online persona get cookin’!
-Because every networking contact, strategic partner, client or prospective employer will be going online to find out more about you.
+If you haven’t updated your online persona in awhile, get cookin’!
+Because every networking contact, strategic partner, client or prospective employer will go online to find out more information about you.

-A less than stellar profile may forfeit your chance to make a great first impression.
+So, don’t forfeit your chance to make a great first impression!

 - Review your work credentials, skill sets, internships, objectives, testimonials, etc. and update them with the most recent and relevant content that will serve your current objectives on LinkedIn, Monster or other job boards.